sillsdev/LfMerge/README.md

 ## Building

-After cloning the repo you'll have to download some dependencies.
-This is easiest done by using the `DownloadDependencies` build target.
-From a command/terminal window, run:

-	msbuild /t:DownloadDependencies build/LfMerge.proj

-Afterwards you can load and compile `LfMerge.sln` in Visual Studio or MonoDevelop/Rider.
+You can load and compile `LfMerge.sln` in Visual Studio or MonoDevelop/Rider.

 Alternatively you can build and run the tests on the command line: